artagon/artagon-common/.agents-shared/preferences.md

+---
+# Shared Agent Preferences for Artagon Projects
+# This file is the canonical source for both Claude and Codex agents
+model_overrides:
+  claude: "../.agents-claude/project.md"
+  codex: "../.agents-codex/project.md"
+---

-# Claude Code Preferences for Artagon Projects
+# Agent Preferences for Artagon Projects

-## Git Commit Attribution
+## Attribution Policy

-**DO NOT** include Claude attribution in git commits.
+**DO NOT** include AI attribution in commits or pull requests.

 Specifically:
 - ❌ Do NOT add "🤖 Generated with [Claude Code](https://claude.com/claude-code)"
 - ❌ Do NOT add "Co-Authored-By: Claude <noreply@anthropic.com>"
+- ❌ Do NOT add "Co-Authored-By: Copilot" or other AI metadata

-All commits should show only the human author only.
+All commits should show the human author only.
+These are professional open source projects where code contributions should be attributed to human authors only, not AI assistants.

-## Pull Request Attribution

-**DO NOT** include Claude attribution in pull request descriptions.

 ## Issue-Driven Development Workflow